-But if we also have the opposite form $\hat {g}_{\mu \nu }=-g_{\mu \nu }$ to exchange the role of A and B and restore in this way a kind of permutation symmetry between space and time we can certainly at least admit solutions with B=-A. Let us try to follow this method in an exhaustive way exploiting both conjugate forms $\hat {g}_{\mu \nu }$ and $\tilde {g}_{\mu \nu }$ to make our permutation symmetry work.
+But if we also have an opposite form such as for instance $\hat {g}_{\mu \nu }=-g_{\mu \nu }$ to exchange the role of A and B and restore in this way a kind of permutation symmetry between space and time we can certainly at least admit solutions with B=-A. Let us try to follow this method in an exhaustive way exploiting conjugate forms such as $\hat {g}_{\mu \nu }$ and $\tilde {g}_{\mu \nu }$ to make our permutation symmetry work.

 The most general expression is

 However D must be purely imaginary if we want a Minkowskian signature so we also need a purely imaginary C term to have a real field.
 Thus let us redefine D and C into iD and iC with the new D and C real.
 Introducing the opposite form $\hat {g}_{\mu \nu } =-g_{\mu \nu } $, we have eventually four conjugate forms $g_{\mu \nu }$, $\tilde {g}_{\mu \nu }=\eta_{\mu \rho }\eta_{\nu \sigma } \left(g^{-1}\right)^{\rho \sigma}$ , $\hat {g}_{\mu \nu }=-g_{\mu \nu }$, $\tilde {\hat {g}}_{\mu \nu }=\hat {\tilde {g}}_{\mu \nu }$ to hopefully describe conjugate positive/negative energy worlds as well as tachyonic/bradyonic worlds: